Pholile Shakantu: Political career

 She was appointed as a senator by the King on 5 November 2023 after the appointment of Russell Dlamini as the 12th Prime Minister to advise the king about new ministers.
 There are meant to be about thirty senators in Eswatini and she was one of twenty appointed by the King.
-Later on 13 November she was appointed Minister of Foreign Affairs.
+Later on 13 November she was appointed Minister of Foreign Affairs and International Cooperation.